Spaces of Legendrian cables and Seifert fibered links: Introduction

 Let $(M,\xi)$ be a tight contact $3$-manifold.
 Given a smooth knot type $K$ in $M$, we will denote by $\L^{\tbb}(K,(M,\xi))$ the space of Legendrian embeddings realizing the smooth knot type $K$ and with the maximal Thurston--Bennequin invariant.
 If $(M,\xi)$ is the standard contact $3$-sphere $(\NS^3,\xi_\std)$, we simply write $\L^{\tbb}(K)$ instead of $\L^{\tbb}(K,(\NS^3,\xi_\std))$.
 We denote the space of smooth embeddings by $\K (K,M)$, the same consideration as before when $M=\NS^3$ will also apply.
 We will also consider \em long \em embedding spaces, and these are defined as follows.
 Fix a point $(p_0,v_0)\in\NS(\xi)$ in the unit sphere bundle of $\xi$.
 The space of long smooth embeddings realizing the knot type $K$ is

 The space of long Legendrian embeddings realizing the knot type $K$ and with the maximal Thurston--Bennequin number is

-To refer link embedding spaces we will follow the same notations: if $L$ is a smooth link type, we will write $\L^{\tbb}(L,(M,\xi))$ and $\K(L,M)$ for the corresponding embedding spaces.
+To refer to link embedding spaces we will follow the same convention: if $L$ is a smooth link type, we will write $\L^{\tbb}(L,(M,\xi))$ and $\K(L,M)$ for the corresponding embedding spaces.
 We note that our links are always parametrized (ordered and oriented).

 Notice that the spaces of smooth embeddings and long smooth embeddings are related by a natural fibration induced by an evaluation map

 In the same vein, for the Legendrian case there is a fibration

 The standard contact structure on $\NS^3\subseteq\C^2$ is defined as the field of complex tangencies of the $3$-sphere.
 Therefore, when $(M,\xi)=(\NS^3,\xi_\std)$ the base space in (\ref{eq:LongEmbeddingsVSEmbeddingsLegendrian}) is the Lie group $\U(2)$ which acts by contactomorphism on $(\NS^3,\xi_\std)$.
 It follows that there is a homotopy equivalence